11 Cheaper Alternatives to Europe’s Most Expensive Cities

 This western Austrian city, situated within the northeastern borders of the Alps, is a stunningly quaint getaway with a bounty of cultural offerings, including being the birthplace of Wolfgang Amadeus Mozart.
 Tour his residences and check out the streets of Altstadt, also called Old Town, where ancient marketplaces and restaurants entice.
 Visit Mirabellgarten, a gem on the east side of the Salzach River with incredible sites including Pegasus Fountain, Dwarf Garden, and the set of stairs where Julie Andrews and company practiced "Do-Re-Mi" in The Sound of Music.
 Another setting for the movie, Schloss Hellbrunn is a palace with ornately decorated rooms, ballrooms, and halls.

 For good eats, go to the mountainside bakery Stiftsbäckerei St. Peter, which dates back to the 12th century, when it was built by the monastery.
 Also, check out Augustiner Bräu, a former monastery turned beer hall offering sausages, pretzels, and more at the food stalls.
 Late night fun can be found in the medieval street of Steingasse.
-You can stay at one of the city’s most luxurious hotels, the five-star Hotel Goldener Hirsch, for just $245 a night.
+You can stay at one of the city's most luxurious hotels, the five-star Hotel Goldener Hirsch, for just $245 a night.
 Hotel Turnerwirt will cost you under $100 a night.
-Built in 1437, it’s a family-run three-star hotel only 1.2 miles away from the center of Salzburg.
-According to data compiled by Expatistan, the city’s hotels are at least 50 percent cheaper than what you’ll find in Vienna, while meals and entertainment cost anywhere from 50 to 80 percent cheaper than in Geneva.
+Built in 1437, it's a family-run three-star hotel only 1.2 miles away from the center of Salzburg.
+According to data compiled by Expatistan, the city's hotels are at least 50 percent cheaper than what you'll find in Vienna, while meals and entertainment cost anywhere from 50 to 80 percent cheaper than in Geneva.
+These items are about to get way more expensive.

 Situated on the island of Sicily, Palermo is southern Italy's cosmopolitan city by the sea, yet due to economic setbacks largely overpowering the south, Palermo makes for an affordable holiday.
 Eating and drinking feels like a steal compared to what you'll find in Rome, and you can expect walking tours at half the price.
 Because the weather is warm, the streets and beaches are filled with eagerness and excitement by locals and foreigners alike.
 History unfolds before your eyes at the 12th-century Palermo Cathedral, featuring royal tombs; the Palazzo dei Normanni, a royal palace built in the 9th century; and the Cappella Palatina, which features Byzantine mosaics.